Huel

 Even though I’m hesitant to opt for convenience over flavor or pleasure, sometimes there’s no other option.
 We all have those days where we get caught up with back-to-back meetings, or press snooze a few too many times.
 All of a sudden setting aside time to make or pick up a real meal hits you with a wave of anxiety.

+That’s where Huel comes in.
+Just dump two scoops in the blender bottle and add water when you’re ready to fuel.
 I found having lunch already sorted came as a bit of a relief.
 While I missed the comfort and act of cooking my own meal, I was more productive throughout the morning because I wasn’t distracted plotting out my lunch plans.

 Macro friendly